hundredrabbits/thebook/north_pacific_logbook.md

 One of the reasons we converted Pino from wheel to tiller was to simplify self-steering.
 We are big fans of shock-cord sailing, which consists of using a set of shock cords and blocks to self-steer a boat without the need for a windvane.

 The easiest point of sail is when beating into the wind.
 We lash the tiller in place using ropes, then trim the sails and the boat will stay on a relatively straight course.
 We make small adjustments when necessary.
-To allow for more variation, we like to tie a line to the tiller (we have two cam cleats fixed to the tiller to quickly jam the line), than to a bike tube on the toe rail.
+To allow for more variation, we like to tie a line to the tiller (we have two cam cleats fixed to the tiller to quickly jam the line), then to a bike tube on the toe rail.
 We used a bike tube because it's what we had, and we found it more stretchy than shock cord.
 We adjust the tension by releasing the line from the cam cleat, or tightening it.
 Wrapping a line about the tiller is also fine, but if the wind is strong it’s better to make more turns.
 We add extra turns even with a cam cleat, as a precaution.

 > "This system works because the tiller, held slightly to windward, is trying to steer the boat down.
 Every time the boat sails down, the mainsail catches the wind and tries to pull the boat back up again.
 When the boat heads up the mainsail will luff and will stop pulling the boat upwards and the tiller will steer the boat down again." — Andrew Evans